actuallyniaxx/GR33N/README.md

 > [!NOTE]
 > This procedure will only appear automatically if you don't have a session token on your system.
 > If you already had a token and it expired or was manually revoked you can re-login again from the settings tab.

+## Credits

+TO-DO

+GR33N is an independent homebrew project and is not affiliated with or endorsed by Microsoft, Xbox, Sony, or PlayStation.

+## License

+GR33N is licensed under the [LICENSE](LICENSE).